Here with Me (MercyMe song)

-"Here with Me" is a song by Christian rock band, MercyMe.
-Written and composed by the band, as well as Peter Kipely, Dan Muckala and Brad Russell, "Here with Me" is a ballad with a musical vibe influenced by worship, pop and rock music; the overall sound has been compared to that of alternative rock band, Coldplay.
-"Here with Me" lyrically discusses the omnipotence of God.
+"Here with Me" is a song by Christian rock band MercyMe.
+Written and composed by the band, as well as Peter Kipely, Dan Muckala, and Brad Russell, "Here with Me" is a ballad with a musical style influenced by worship, pop, and rock music; the overall sound has been compared to that of alternative rock band Coldplay.
+"Here with Me" lyrically discusses the omnipresence of God.

 Released as the lead single from MercyMe's 2004 album, Undone, "Here with Me" attained positive critical reception and peaked at No. 1 on multiple Christian radio chart formats; it also peaked inside the top 40 on several mainstream radio formats.
-It ranked at No. 16 on the 2000s decade-end Hot Christian Songs and Hot Christian AC charts.
+It ranked No. 16 on the 2000s decade-end Hot Christian Songs and Hot Christian AC charts.
 The song appeared on WOW Hits 2005.

 Background and production

 "Here with Me" was written and composed by MercyMe, Dan Muckala, Brad Russell, and Peter Kipley.
 It was recorded at several locations: Blueberry Hill, Sound Stage, Abbey Road Studios, The Indigo Room, Maximedia, Luminous Sound, and The Schwoodio.
 Recording was handled by F. Reid Shippen, Mike O'Connor, and Steve Bishir; the strings on the song were arranged by Rob Mathes and recorded by Simon Rhodes at Abbey Road Studios.
 "Here with Me" was mixed by Shippen and produced by Kipley, while the mastering for the song was handled by Ted Jensen at Sterling Sound.